HHS/meshrdf/README.md

 * convert-all.sh - For unix, this shell script will brute-force convert each of the three main MeSH XML files into RDF N-Triples format, and put the results into the *out* directory
 * convert-all.bat - This does the same thing, but can be run from Windows.
+* convert-all.pl - [To do: fix this to work with the MESHRDF_HOME env. var.]
-* convert-all.pl - This Perl script takes a completely different approach, that is useful for doing the conversions on less-powerful machines.
+  This Perl script takes a completely different approach, that is useful for doing the conversions on less-powerful machines.
 It first chops up each of the input XML files into manageable sized chunks, and then runs each chunk through the XSLTs separately.
 It should run on any machine that has Perl installed.